jonathas/maven-alura/README.md

 # Alura - Maven Course: Build from scratch to web

 This is the code that I've developed following the course.
 I've made some changes in the original one.
-So far I've studied up to "The life cycle".
-Nex weekend I'll finish the rest of the course.

 ## Content